Howie Klein

-Howard Klein (born February 20, 1948) is an American writer, political activist, media personality, and former record label executive, DJ, and producer.
-He was the President of Reprise Records from 1989 to 2001.
-He appears occasionally as himself in music and political related film documentaries and has received accolades for his stance against censorship and for his advocacy of free speech protection.
+Howard Klein (February 20, 1948 – December 24, 2025) was an American writer, political activist, media personality, and onetime record label executive, DJ and producer.
+He was the president of Reprise Records from 1989 to 2001.
+He appeared occasionally as himself in music- and political-related film documentaries and received accolades for his stance against censorship and for his advocacy of free speech protection.

 Early life

 Howie Klein was born in Brooklyn on February 20, 1948.
-He attended Stony Brook University in New York graduating in 1969, where he first worked in the music industry by writing about bands and booking them for local performances, with the Stony Brook Students Activities Board.
-Notable acts he successfully promoted during those years included Big Brother, Byrds, Jackson Browne, Tim Buckley, Sandy Bull, Country Joe McDonald, The Doors, The Fugs, The Grateful Dead, Jefferson Airplane, John Hammond, Jimi Hendrix, Joni Mitchell, Pink Floyd, Otis Redding, The Who, and the Yardbirds.
+He attended Stony Brook University in New York, graduating in 1969.
+He gained his first experience working in the music industry with the Stony Brook Students Activities Board, writing about bands and booking them for local performances.
+Notable acts he successfully promoted during those years included Big Brother, Byrds, Jackson Browne, Tim Buckley, Sandy Bull, Country Joe McDonald, the Doors, the Fugs, the Grateful Dead, Jefferson Airplane, John Hammond, Jimi Hendrix, Joni Mitchell, Pink Floyd, Otis Redding, the Who, and the Yardbirds.

-He then spent several years exploring Afghanistan, India, Nepal, and Amsterdam.
+Klein then spent several years exploring Afghanistan, India, Nepal, and Amsterdam.

 Career

 San Francisco

 Klein moved to San Francisco, and from 1976 to 1978 hosted the first regular punk radio show The Outcastes on KSAN with co-hosts Norman Davis, and Chris Knab, then-owner of Aquarius Records on Castro Street.
-The radio show allowed Klein to interview bands such as the Sex Pistols, Iggy Pop, Devo, The Cramps, The Dead Boys, The Nuns, and Roky Erickson.
-While Klein lived in San Francisco, he also hosted, with Ian Kallen & Ron Quintana, Rampage Radio, a 6-hour Heavy Metal radio show, from 1982 to 2011 on KUSF, later, at Radio Valencia.
+The radio show allowed Klein to interview bands such as the Sex Pistols, Iggy Pop, Devo, the Cramps, the Dead Boys, the Nuns, and Roky Erickson.
+While Klein lived in San Francisco, he also hosted, with Ian Kallen and Ron Quintana, Rampage Radio, a 6-hour Heavy Metal radio show, from 1982 to 2011 on KUSF, later, at Radio Valencia.

 In 1978, he and Knab, with Bruce Bridges, co-founded the San Francisco new wave record label, 415 Records.
-Klein discovered and signed The Units, Romeo Void, Translator and Wire Train among others.
+Klein discovered and signed the Nuns, the Units, Romeo Void, Translator, and Wire Train among others.

 Los Angeles

-Howie Klein joined Sire Records in 1987 and was President of Reprise/Warner Bros.
+Klein joined Sire Records in 1987 and was president of Reprise/Warner Bros.
 Records between 1989 and 2001.
 During his tenure at Reprise, he attracted artists to the upscale label such as Lou Reed, with whom he had worked while at Sire.
-There, he oversaw the career development of recording artists such as Depeche Mode, Talking Heads, Joni Mitchell, The Ramones, The Pretenders, Neil Young, Alanis Morissette, Barenaked Ladies, Eric Clapton, Green Day, Enya, Fleetwood Mac, The Smiths, Ice-T, and dozens of other major acts.
+There, he oversaw the career development of recording artists such as Depeche Mode, Talking Heads, Joni Mitchell, the Ramones, the Pretenders, Neil Young, Alanis Morissette, Barenaked Ladies, Eric Clapton, Green Day, Enya, Fleetwood Mac, the Smiths, Ice-T, and dozens of other major acts.
 Following the Time Warner merger with AOL, on June 29, 2001, Klein resigned; accepting a buyout.
 David Kahne, who had worked for Klein as 415 Records' A&R manager until 1982, now temporarily controlled Reprise as executive vice president of A&R for its parent company, Warner Bros.
 The same day Klein resigned, Kahne rejected Wilco's newly recorded album, Yankee Hotel Foxtrot, leading to the termination of Wilco's multi-album contract with Reprise.
 The Washington Post noted that the change marked a "seismic shift" from the label's former "artist-friendly" reputation.